jenkinsci/helm-charts/README.md

 The default charts target Long-Term-Support (LTS) releases of Jenkins.
 To use other versions the easiest way is to update the image tag to the version you want.
-You can also rebuild the chart if you want the `appVersion` field to match
+You can also rebuild the chart if you want the `appVersion` field to match.

 ## Contributing